OwenDuckLee/OwenLee-Portfolio/projects/arduino_onofftool.md

 # SW document
 ## MCU code
-   - refer to github repository:
+   - Please refer to github repository for more detailed code
+     Link: